rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 <!--more-->

+# Quirks of modern javascript

+# Dockerise create react app run on windows

-# How to make a chrome extension
+# How to make a chrome extension / don't need a bundler

 # Graphql server validation errors